mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 Frameworks and the inversion of control
 ---------------------------------------
-When we the framework-of-the-month, the quality and capabilities of our application are strongly limited by it.
+When we use the framework-of-the-month, the quality and capabilities of our application are strongly limited by it.
 This [inversion of control][4] is a major impediment in building a a nimble, flexible, testable, and maintainable application that can stand the test of time.